Sivi056/Contract-Monthly-Claims-System./README.md

 # Contract Monthly Claims System

 ## Overview
 The Contract Monthly Claims System is a WPF (.NET Core) application designed to streamline the process of submitting and managing claims.
-The system provides an intuitive interface for users to log in, submit claims, and track their status.
+The system provides an intuitive interface for users to log in, submit claims and track their status.

 ## Features
 - User authentication (login functionality)